joostvdg/tap-workshops/docs/apps/hello-world.md

 vim config/workload.yaml
 ```

+!!!
+Warning "Replace URL Placeholder"

-Replace the URL placeholder with your HTTPS or SSH URLs.
+    Replace the URL placeholder values, with your HTTPS or SSH URLs.

-And add a parameter for the Secret: `gitops_ssh_secret`:
+Add a parameter for the Secret: `gitops_ssh_secret`:

 ```sh
   - name: gitops_ssh_secret